What is sexual harassment?

 More than two-thirds of all women have already been sexually harassed at work by colleagues or superiors (cf. the Federal Office for Family and Civil Affairs).
 Universities also have hierarchies that can encourage sexual harassment, discrimination, and violence.
 For example, a study by the University of Oldenburg shows that, of the individuals surveyed, 54.7% of students and 58% of employees have experienced various forms of sexual harassment.
 You can find more information on the topic of sexual violence at colleges and universities in our Quick Guide titled “Violence against Women” (in German).

-In addition to providing information about sexual harassment, it is particularly important to us that we are available as a counseling center for those affected by such actions.
-Please don't hesitate to get in touch with us if you need any assistance or advice.
-We are always available to you as a contact point on this matter.
+In addition to providing information about sexual harassment, it is particularly important to us.
+Please don't hesitate to get in touch with Anti-Discrimination Office of the University of Bamberg if you need any assistance or advice.
+We are also available to you as a contact point on this matter.

 Respecting Boundaries – Guidelines for the Prevention of Harassment, Discrimination, Bullying, and Stalking